Innovative, Personalized Design

 Redbud Development is a different kind of landscape company.
-We focus on you and the custom design and build of your outdoor spaces to meet your needs and your budget.
+We focus on sustainable design, and work closely with you on the custom design and build of your outdoor spaces to meet your needs and your budget.
 The size, scope and material selections for your landscape construction project can vary greatly to match your style whether that be rustic, contemporary or traditional, etc. as well as your preferred level of maintenance - usually the lower, the better!
 Your custom landscape design plan will typically include some hardscape elements, some softscape elements and sometimes a special water or fire feature.

 Softscape elements are the growing, ever changing components such as trees, shrubs and flowers.
 These elements take up less of the budget but they also allow you to change the look and feel or color scheme of your space more often than you would replace a hardscape component.